magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42666-->

-*  The `products` mutation  now returns only configurable variants that are assigned to the requested storeview.
+*  The `products` query  now returns only configurable variants that are assigned to the requested storeview.
 Previously, all variants of the requested configurable product were returned.

 <!--- MC-42652-->